SOAP MAKING

 A must-have to ensure ingredients are weighed accurately and success is achieved in the soap mold.

-A postal scale that has a tare function (to weigh an empty container and reset the scale to zero) is ideal.
+A digital scale that has a tare function (to weigh an empty container and reset the scale to zero) is ideal.

 You will need something to stir your soap batch with after you mix your ingredients.